Functional Food Center Inc.

 15th International Conference of FFC "Mental, Neurological and other Chronic Disorders: Bio-markers, Bioactive Compounds, and Functional Foods", May 10-11, 2014, University of Regensburg, Regensburg, Germany.

-Conference organized by FFC and University of Regensburg.
+Conference organized by: FFC and University of Regensburg.
 Chairmen: Danik Martirosyan, PhD and Klaus Lange, PhD, Professor

-16th International Conference of FFC - 4th International Symposium of ASFFBC and 8th International Symposium of Food Science "Functional Foods, Bioactive Compounds and Biomarkers: Research and Practical Application", July 26-27, 2014, Chengdu, Sichuan, China.
+16th International Conference of FFC - 4th International Symposium of ASFFBC and 8th International Symposium of Food Science - "Functional Foods, Bioactive Compounds and Biomarkers: Research and Practical Application", July 26-27, 2014, Chengdu, Sichuan, China.

 Main Conference Organizers: Danik Martirosyan, PhD, Sun Yong, PhD, and Shiming Li, PhD, Professor

-17th International Conference of FFC - 5th International Symposium of ASFFBC, "Discovery, Utilization and Control of Bioactive Components and Functional Foods" November 18-19, 2014, University of San Diego, San Diego, California, USA.
+17th International Conference of FFC - 5th International Symposium of ASFFBC - "Discovery, Utilization and Control of Bioactive Components and Functional Foods" November 18-19, 2014, University of San Diego, San Diego, California, USA.

-19th International Conference of FFC - 7th International Symposium of ASFFBC, "Functional and Medical Foods, Bioactive Compounds and Biomarkers: Longevity and Quality of Life", November 17-18, 2015, Kobe University, Kobe, Japan.
+19th International Conference of FFC - 7th International Symposium of ASFFBC - "Functional and Medical Foods, Bioactive Compounds and Biomarkers: Longevity and Quality of Life", November 17-18, 2015, Kobe University, Kobe, Japan.
 Conference organized by FFC and and Kobe University

 Chairmen: Danik Martirosyan, PhD and Yasuhito Shirai, PhD, Professor

-21st International Conference and Expo of FFC -9th International Symposium of ASFFBC, "Functional Foods and Bioactive Compounds in Health and Disease: Science and Practice", March 25-26, 2017, San Diego Convention Center, San Diego, CA, USA
+21st International Conference and Expo of FFC - 9th International Symposium of ASFFBC - "Functional Foods and Bioactive Compounds in Health and Disease: Science and Practice", March 25-26, 2017, San Diego Convention Center, San Diego, CA, USA

-23rd International Conference of FFC -11th International Symposium of ASFFBC, "Functional Foods, Bioactive Compounds, and Biomarkers in Health and Disease: Science and Practice", April 24-25, 2018, San Diego Convention Center, San Diego, CA, USA
+23rd International Conference of FFC -11th International Symposium of ASFFBC - "Functional Foods, Bioactive Compounds, and Biomarkers in Health and Disease: Science and Practice", April 24-25, 2018, San Diego Convention Center, San Diego, CA, USA

-Chairmen: Danik Martirosyan, PhD
+Chairman: Danik Martirosyan, PhD

-24th International Conference of FFC -12th International Symposium of ASFFBC, "Functional Foods, Nutrition and Chronic Diseases: Science and Practice", September 22-23, 2018, Joseph B. Martin Conference Center at Harvard Medical School, Boston, MA, USA.
+24th International Conference of FFC -12th International Symposium of ASFFBC - "Functional Foods, Nutrition and Chronic Diseases: Science and Practice", September 22-23, 2018, Joseph B. Martin Conference Center at Harvard Medical School, Boston, MA, USA.
 Organized by FFC and Nutrition/Metabolism Laboratory at Department of Surgery, Beth Israel Deaconess Medical Center/Harvard Teaching Hospital

 Chairmen: Danik Martirosyan, PhD and Jin-Rong Zhou, PhD, Associate Professor, Harvard Medical School

-27th International Conference of FFC - 15th International Symposium of ASFFBC, "Functional Foods, Bioactive Compounds and Biomarkers: Health Promotion and Disease Management", September 20-21, 2019, Joseph B. Martin Conference Center at Harvard Medical School, Boston, MA, USA
+27th International Conference of FFC - 15th International Symposium of ASFFBC - "Functional Foods, Bioactive Compounds and Biomarkers: Health Promotion and Disease Management", September 20-21, 2019, Joseph B. Martin Conference Center at Harvard Medical School, Boston, MA, USA

 Chairmen: Danik Martirosyan, PhD and Jin-Rong Zhou, PhD, Associate Professor, Harvard Medical School